2017-2018 ConnectHome - Philanthropic Partnerships

 August 23, 2018 | 1:30 PM - 3:00 PM EDT

 Partnerships between philanthropy, government, and nonprofits provide the capacity to achieve far greater outcomes together than organizations can achieve on their own.
 In many instances, solutions for problems are rarely under the singular control of one sector and require joint efforts to address.
-This webinar provides an overview of public-philanthropic partnerships and information on how to harness this innovative way of working to support the work of ConnectHome.
+This webinar provided an overview of public-philanthropic partnerships and information on how to harness this innovative way of working to support the work of ConnectHome.

 - Understand ConnectHome Playbook chapter topics and application